reema0814/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 ### Task 4: Create a notebook

+In this task, you will create a notebook to document your data analysis process.
+You’ll set up the notebook environment, import necessary libraries, and structure your code to include data exploration, visualization, and insights.
+This will help you organize your workflow and enhance reproducibility in your analysis.

 1. On the **Home** page for your lakehouse, in the **Open notebook (1)** menu, select **New notebook (2)**.

       ![11](./Images/01/11.png)